mauriciogeneroso/solid-principles/README.md

 This principle provides the benefits:

-* <strong>Testing</strong> – A class with one responsibility will have far fewer test cases.
+* **Testing** – A class with one responsibility will have far fewer test cases.
-* <strong>Lower coupling</strong> – Less functionality in a single class will have fewer dependencies.
+* **Lower coupling** – Less functionality in a single class will have fewer dependencies.
-* <strong>Organization</strong> – Smaller, well-organized classes are easier to search than monolithic ones.
+* **Organization** – Smaller, well-organized classes are easier to search than monolithic ones.

 #### Example: